haowangchn/Web_projects/README.md

 # Web_projects
-using html, css, js to design a simple web
+Using html, css, js to design a simple web.